triton-inference-server/model_navigator/examples/models/jax/gpt2/README.md

 # Flax GPT-2 HuggingFace Model

-In this example we show how to optimize Flax GPT-2 model from the HuggingFace repository.
-We recommend running this example in NVIDIA NGC [TensorFlow2 containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).
+In this example, we show how to optimize Flax GPT-2 model from the HuggingFace repository.
+We recommend running this example in NVIDIA NGC [TensorFlow2 container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/tensorflow).

-## Install dependencies and set-up the environment
+## Install dependencies and set up the environment

 ```bash
 . ./install.sh